-He had the largest smile on my face when he told me his travel stories and how Say Hey helped him to have the experience of a lifetime.
+She had the largest SMILE on her face when she told me about her new job as IT Project Manager and how Say Hey helped her to achieve this dream.

-Just like Julian, you too can achieve your English goal and feel great about it when you have a supportive English community to help you along the way.
+Just like Lidu, you too can achieve your English and career goals.

+At Say Hey, you'll have a supportive English community of other IT professionals - and an expert English Speaking Coach! - to help you every step of the way.